ha0ye/notes/interview_notes.md

 ### What are the concepts in data management that you feel are most valuable to early career researchers?
 How would you prepare to instruct them about these concepts?

-organizing and documenting data files as they are created or modified
+organizing and documenting data files
+- tidy data - tabular structure
+- naming of files - esp. necessary with generations that grew up on devices that masked file/folder structure
+- metadata on source and methodology

+motivations:
 - specific use cases or structuring can change - you can't predict these!
-- having the information you need to be able to adapt the data later saves time OR makes some things possible (if you forget how the data originated later)
+- being able to adapt the data later saves time OR makes some things possible (if you forget how the data originated later)

 - I gave a guest lecture for a class once
 	- one of the students came up to me afterwards -